Guides

 - Google will show a 16-character password.
 Copy it.
 This is your IMAP/SMTP password.

-- In TamaleBot, go to Integrations tab (click the Email card) or the Deploy page, and fill in:
+- In TamaleBot, go to Integrations tab (click the Email card), and fill in:

 - IMAP Host: